AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

 \subsubsection{Temporal Convolutional Network for State Tracking}

-The Temporal Convolutional Network (TCN) is utilized to effectively track the dynamic states of the QKD system.
+The Temporal Convolutional Network (TCN) is used to effectively track the dynamic states of the QKD system.
 TCNs are particularly well-suited for sequence modeling tasks due to their ability to capture long-range dependencies through dilated convolutions.
-This feature allows TCNs to process temporal data efficiently, making them ideal for monitoring and predicting changes in the QKD system.
-This procedure is detailed in Algorithm~\ref{alg:tcn_tracking}.

-The TCN algorithm processes an input sequence through multiple layers of dilated convolutions, applying the ReLU activation function to capture temporal dependencies effectively.
-This approach is crucial for understanding the evolving state of the QKD system and predicting potential disruptions or changes in key parameters.
+The TCN processes an input sequence through multiple layers of causal convolutions, applying the ReLU activation function to capture temporal dependencies efficiently, making them ideal for monitoring and predicting changes in the QKD system before they adversely impact the secure key rate.